O'Higgins and Maule continue to grow hand in hand with technology and innovation

 For example, they have covered the trees with meshes to look for precocity in the fruit and go out to the market before.
 The irrigation is 100% technified and if not, it is not worth it, he says.
 But the biggest problem is the frosts that affect the first fruits, of August and September, just at a time when Peruvians are already entering the Chinese market with force.

-"We put frost control with water that is sprayed on it and this causes the igloo effect, that is, it covers the plant, it freezes and creates a microclimate between the ice and the fruit so that it does not freeze.
-With a strong frost, 50% of the fruit can be lost, but with this system, only 5% is reached.
-Roofs are also used that allow the temperature to rise a couple of degrees, and tunnels that increase between 2 and 3 degrees”, explains Pollmann.
+«We put frost control with water that is sprayed and this causes the igloo effect, that is, it covers the plant, it freezes and creates a microclimate between the ice and the fruit and thus it does not freeze.
+With a strong frost, 50% of the fruit can be lost, but with this system only 5% is reached.
+Roofs are also used that allow the temperature to rise a couple of degrees, and tunnels that increase between 2 and 3 degrees," explains Pollmann.

 He says they are attentive to what happens in Peru because in a few years they have managed to increase their production.